Remote Scan

 Estimated Number of Rows Per Execution *For the Remote Scan operator, the Estimated Number of Rows Per Execution property is always equal to 10,000.

-Remote SourceThe name of the server where the Remote Query needs to be executed.
+Remote SourceThe name of the server where the rows have to be read from the Remote Object.

-This property only shows the actual remote server name when Remote Scan is used for OPENQUERY.
-For OPENROWSET, it shows “”.
-For BULK INSERT, OPENROWSET(BULK, …), or INSERT INTO … EXECUTE ('query text') AT server, it shows “STREAM”.
-I assume that the data required for the connection is actually represented in the internal execution plan, but not exposed in the XML format.
+When Remote Scan is used for a BULK INSERT, OPENROWSET(BULK, …), an external (Polybase) table, or INSERT INTO … EXECUTE ('query text') AT server statement, this property shows “STREAM”.
+If the target is an OPENDATASOURCE or OPENROWSET expression, it shows “<UNKNOWN>”.
+I assume that the actual information (provider name, plus either connection string or data source, user id, and password) is stored somewhere in the actual internal execution plan, but not included in the XML representation.

 Implicit properties